Newsies: Plot

-In 1899, 17-year-old Jack "Cowboy" Kelly is one of many struggling newspaper hawkers in New York City, selling copies of the New York World on the streets of Manhattan ("Carrying the Banner").
-When David Jacobs and his younger brother Les join the "newsies," Jack notices David's intelligence and Les's marketable cuteness and self-servingly takes them under his wing.
-Unlike most of the newsies, David and Les are not orphans or runaways; they have a home and family, and go to work in order to help their family get back on their feet financially, as their father was fired from his factory job due to an injury.
-Jack is invited to the Jacobs' home for dinner, where he becomes enamored with their sister Sarah.
-Later, Jack laments his isolation due to lacking a family of his own; he fantasizes about traveling to New Mexico, about which he has heard many romantic stories ("Santa Fe").
+In 1899, 17-year-old Jack "Cowboy" Kelly lives with other struggling newspaper hawkers ("newsies") in New York City, selling copies of the New York World on the Manhattan streets ("Carrying the Banner").
+When David Jacobs and his younger brother Les join the group, Jack notices David's intelligence and Les's marketable cuteness, and egotistically takes them under his wing.
+Unlike most newsies, the brothers work to financially support their family, as their father Mayer lost his factory job after being injured.
+Invited to the Jacobs' home for dinner, Jack becomes enamored with their sister Sarah.
+He later laments his isolation due to lacking his own family and fantasizes about traveling to New Mexico ("Santa Fe").

-Attempting to outdo his business rival William Randolph Hearst, New York World publisher Joseph Pulitzer raises the prices that the newsies must pay to buy newspapers from his distribution centers.
-Angered, Jack and David galvanize the other Manhattan newsies to go on strike ("The World Will Know").
-While the others spread the word to newsies in New York's other boroughs, Jack and Les confront Pulitzer and are thrown out of his office.
+After New York World publisher Joseph Pulitzer raises the prices required for newsies to buy newspapers from his distribution centers, Jack and David angrily galvanize the other Manhattan newsies to go on strike ("The World Will Know").
+While the others notify newsies in New York's other boroughs, Jack and Les confront Pulitzer, who ejects them from his office.
 Bryan Denton, a reporter for The Sun, takes an interest in the boys' story.
-Jack and David take their cause to the Brooklyn newsies, but their leader, "Spot" Conlon, is reluctant to join the strike.
-This dejects the Manhattan newsies, but David riles them up ("Seize the Day").
-As a result, they ambush the distribution center and destroy all of the newspapers.
-Disabled newsie "Crutchie" is captured by Pulitzer's enforcers, the Delancey brothers, and placed in an orphanage and juvenile detention center called the Refuge, run by the sketchy Warden Snyder, who neglects the orphans so that he can embezzle money given to him by the city for their care.
+Jack and David inform the Brooklyn newsies, whose leader, "Spot" Conlon, reluctantly opposes the strike.
+David motivates the dejected Manhattan newsies ("Seize the Day"), who consequently ambush the distribution center and destroy the newspapers.
+Pulitzer's enforcers, brothers Oscar and Morris Delancey, capture disabled newsie "Crutchy", who is placed in an orphanage and juvenile detention center called the Refuge, where the corrupt Warden Snyder neglects the orphans to embezzle money the city provides for their care.

-The newsies try to ward off strikebreakers, but the struggle turns violent and turns out to be a trap set by the Delancey brothers.
-Just as the newsies are about to be arrested, Spot Conlon arrives with the Brooklyn newsies and the two groups unite to repel the police.
-Denton puts the story on the front page of The Sun.
-Thrilled, the newsies all rejoice at making the headline and imagine what it would be like to be famous ("King of New York").
-They then plan to hold a rally.
-Snyder informs Pulitzer that Jack is an escapee from the Refuge, giving Pulitzer legal cause to have him arrested.
-Jack has breakfast with Sarah on the roof of the Jacobs' apartment building; he tells her of his desire to flee to Santa Fe, and wonders if she would miss him.
+The newsies attempt to deter strikebreakers, but the violent struggle is revealed as a trap set by the Delancey brothers.
+Before the newsies can be arrested, Spot Conlon arrives with the Brooklyn newsies and the two groups repel the mob.
+After Denton puts the story on the front page of The Sun, the ecstatic newsies imagine potential fame ("King of New York") before planning a rally.
+Snyder informs Pulitzer that Jack is an escapee from the Refuge, inspiring Pulitzer to have Jack arrested.
+During breakfast with Sarah atop the Jacobs' apartment building, Jack explains his desire to flee to Santa Fe, and wonders if she would miss him.